Apply for a Transportation Network Service Licence

 - Ensure driving record checks are completed and acceptable for all drivers

 - Fulfill all Recordkeeping Requirements.
 TNS companies must have policies in place to ensure the BC requirements for records and reporting are fulfilled.
-Records maintained by TNS companies will be reviewed by the BC Passenger Transportation Branch and/or Commercial Vehicle Safety and Enforcement staff as part of the audit process.
+Records maintained by TNS companies will be reviewed by Commercial Vehicle Safety and Enforcement staff as part of the audit process

-The $0.30 per trip fee for non-wheelchair accessible ride-hailing vehicles is being established to support funding for accessibility programs.
+The $0.90 per trip fee for non-wheelchair accessible ride-hailing vehicles was established to support funding for accessibility programs.
 Side entry as well as rear entry is permitted for accessible vehicles so people with disabilities are supported and have more options to get around.

 The National Safety Code (NSC) is a set of national standards supported by provincial regulations.
 The program establishes management and performance requirements for commercial carriers.
 The NSC standards establish minimum safety criteria for commercial vehicles and drivers and issues operating safety certificates when commercial vehicles and drivers have met all required criteria.
 The NSC provides online training.
 Find out more about the NSC and the operating safety certificate.